-The NSW Government adopted NRMA’s recommendation to provide a financial incentive for motorists who demonstrate good driver behaviour on our roads.
-NSW motorists with a clean driving record now receive a 50 per cent discount on the cost of renewing their licence.
+Following our recommendation to the NSW Government to provide a financial incentive for motorists who demonstrate good driver behaviour on our roads, NSW motorists with a clean driving record will now receive a 50 per cent discount on the cost of renewing their licence.

 School zone flashing lights

-In 2009, following NRMA’s lobbying and recommendations made by the NSW Auditor General, the NSW Government announced a policy to install flashing lights at all school zones with non-standard operating times.
-In 2013, the NSW Government announced that flashing lights would be installed at all school zones in NSW by 2015.
+As a result of our lobbying, the NSW Government replaced all faded school zone signs with fluorescent signs in 2009, and took forward a policy to install flashing lights at all school zones with non-standard operating times.
+In 2013, it was announced that flashing lights would be installed at all school zones in NSW by 2015.

 After concerns were raised by NRMA Members, we advocated for increased penalties for people who illegally park in disabled zones.
 As a result, the NSW Government increased the penalty for illegally parking in disabled zones to $519 and the loss of one demerit point.